Setting up an Account

-A: With the exception of some special SSI rules (see below), your Palmetto ABLE funds do not count against you for purposes of determining your eligibility for federal benefits programs.
-For example, if you have $5,000 in your Palmetto ABLE account, that $5,000 does not count as an asset for purposes of determining your eligibility for SSI or Medicaid.
+A: No!
+With the exception of some special SSI rules (see below), your Palmetto ABLE account funds do not count against you for purposes of determining your eligibility for federal or South Carolina benefits.
+For example, if you have $5,000 in your Palmetto ABLE account, that $5,000 does not count as an asset for purposes of determining your eligibility for means-tested federal or South Carolina benefits programs, like SSI or Medicaid.

 Q: Will the money in my Palmetto ABLE account make me ineligible for Medicaid?

 A: No!
 The money in your Palmetto ABLE account will not affect your eligibility for Medicaid benefits.
 Palmetto ABLE account balances are disregarded when determining your Medicaid eligibility.
-For more information, please see Medicaid's guidance on STABLE Accounts here.
+For more information, please see Medicaid’s guidance on Palmetto ABLE accounts here.